gabrielroot/PHPTest/README.md

 #### Migrations
 > *Run the following lines when needs to manage migrations:*
-- `docker exec -it main_flask flask db init`, to create a folder with set to migration;
+- `docker exec -it main_crud_flask flask db init`, to create a folder with set to migration;

-- `docker exec -it main_flask flask db migrate -m "Initial migration."`, to generate a migration;
+- `docker exec -it main_crud_flask flask db migrate -m "Initial migration."`, to generate a migration;

-- `docker exec -it main_flask flask db [upgrade|downgrade]`, to up/down changes based on migration files.
+- `docker exec -it main_crud_flask flask db [upgrade|downgrade]`, to up/down changes based on migration files.

 <br>